dinde451/jarr.d1/Jarulfs_Guide.md

 3 The swing speed is of course the one for casting a spell.

-4 The Barbarian has built it *stability* while using an axe or a club on top of this unless wearing an item that affects the hit recovery in a better way.
+4 The Barbarian has built in *stability* while using an axe or a club on top of this unless wearing an item that affects the hit recovery in a better way.